vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 It's possible to use the Vipps eCom API for several different types of payments.

-Let's say you run a bookstore.
+Let's say you run a book store.
 You can then use Vipps eCom API in several different ways, such as:

 1. A webshop that sells physical books:
-   Vipps eCom API with "reserve capture", since you can not capture the payment before the book is shipped.
+   Vipps eCom API with "reserve capture", since you cannot capture the payment before the book is shipped.
 2. A webshop that sells digital, downloadable books that are immediately available:
    Vipps eCom API with either "reserve capture" or "direct capture", depending on whether the digital product needs to be generated or not.